gonzaloromann/F1-Analysis/README.md

 ## Data Sources
 The analysis is based on historical Formula 1 data, including race results, circuits, and other relevant competition-related information.
-The data is obtained from the kaggle database Formula 1 World Championship (1950 - 2024) and scrapping from the Formula 1 subreddit
+The data is obtained from the kaggle database "Formula 1 World Championship (1950 - 2024)" (https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020)
+and scrapping from the Formula 1 subreddit and circuits images

 ## Objectives
 - Identify key patterns and trends in Formula 1.